 Human validation across AI layers

-At Global App Testing, we use AI GroundTruth to validate across these layers, helping uncover real-world failures and generate audit-ready evidence for responsible AI.
+At Global App Testing, we use AI GroundTruth to validate across these layers as a continuous workflow, helping teams uncover real-world failures and generate audit-ready evidence.

 In practice, human validation is a distributed process integrated across AI workflows, combining structured checkpoints, real-time interaction, and measurable evaluation.